Difference Between the Old Testament and New Testament: Introduction

 If you are at the place in your journey where you want to understand the story of God and His plan of salvation, I would encourage you to read on, and let’s explore this together!

 Many people have questions about the Holy Bible which we believe to be the word of God handed down to us through the various authors of the different books of the Bible.
 Let’s remind ourselves here at the beginning that the Bible consists of both Old and New Testaments and, although we consider the Bible as a book, which it is.
-It’s actually more than that.
+It’s more than that.

-It is a collection of books (66 of them)that were written by Jewish authors, inspired by God’s Holy Spirit, over a period of approximately 1500 years.
+It is a collection of books (66 of them)that were written by Jewish authors, inspired by God’s Holy Spirit, over approximately 1500 years.
 In the Protestant Bible that we hold to here at LivingPraying.com, there are 39 books in the Old Testament and 27 in the New Testament.
 The version of the Bible Catholics use has 73 books because they also include the Deuterocanonical books that protestants do not accept as divinely inspired and authoritative.

 Understanding the entire Bible as a Cohesive Narrative

-Although I think you will see the difference between the Old Testament and New Testament, you will also learn that it is a cohesive narrative.
+Although I think you will see the difference between the Old Testament and the New Testament, you will also learn that it is a cohesive narrative.
 For those who seek knowledge and new life that can be found through God’s Holy word, we need to understand that the Bible is a finely woven narrative of God’s plan of redemption.

 Although the Bible has been categorized into two major divisions in which there are significant differences between The Old and New Testaments, they fit hand in hand complementing each other and never contradicting each other.